 You can do better.
 Below, we’ve identified ten common elements of successful category pages.
 These elements work for both e-commerce and article/news sites alike.

 While you typically don’t need to use all 10, successful category pages typically incorporate at least 4-7 of these elements.

-In the end, your goal is to make your category page simply more useful and engaging for any particular topic.
-As you do this, you also achieve the side benefit of making your category more attractive as a target for external links.
+Ultimately, your goal is to make your category page simply more useful and engaging for any particular topic.
+As you do this, you also achieve the benefit of making your category more attractive as a target for external links.

 1. Custom Title + Title Tag

-A typical “naked” category title is simply the name of the category or tag.
+A typical “naked” category title is simply the category’s name or tag.
 These are often auto-generated by your CMS using your category names.
 For example:

 - Barcelona Hotels

 By sprucing up your titles—and especially your title tags—you can add topical relevance and improve the click-through rate (CTR) of your pages in search.

 Here are the same title tags from actual sites written for the categories above: